A: It's not really known how long DVDs will last,

 A: We have a simple

-address, and any information on how many tapes you have, and I'll get
+information on how many tapes you have, and I'll get back to you

 Q: I don't want the tapes returned once I have the transfers.

-likely cover the disposal cost.
-If you've not paid for return
+charge will already likely cover the disposal cost.
+If you've not

-postage and want me to dispose of tapes for you, the cost is generally
+paid for return postage and want me to dispose of tapes for you, the

 Q: How quick is the turnaround?